EuroIntervention 2021;16:e1237-e1244. DOI: 10.4244/EIJ-D-20-00139

 Aims: The aim of this study was to determine the prognostic impact of pre- and post-PCI TIMI flow grade and TIMI myocardial perfusion grade (TMPG) in a well-defined group of patients with cardiogenic shock due to acute myocardial infarction.

-Methods and results: Patients with infarct-related cardiogenic shock randomized into the CULPRIT-SHOCK trial were included in the angiographic predictor analysis whenever their TIMI or TMPG was available in the Corelab database (96.9% of cases).
-A multivariable logistic regression analysis, adjusted on non-angiographic covariates, was performed to investigate if TIMI or TMPG, were independently associated with all-cause mortality or renal replacement therapy up to 1 year.
-Pre-PCI TIMI and TMPG did not impact mortality.
-When analyzed in separate multivariable models, post-PCI TIMI 3 and TMPG grade 3 were both significantly associated with reduced risk of 30-day mortality: aOR 0.61 (95% CI: 0.38-0.97, p=0.037) and 0.46 (95% CI: 0.29-0.72, p<0.001), respectively.
-When considered in the same multivariable model, only TMPG was significantly associated with 30-day mortality (aOR 0.38 [0.20-0.71], p=0.002), 30-day composite of all-cause mortality and renal replacement therapy (aOR 0.34 [0.18-0.66], p=0.001) and mortality at 1-year follow-up (aOR 0.46 [0.24-0.88], p=0.02).
+Methods and results: Patients with infarct-related cardiogenic shock randomised into the CULPRIT-SHOCK trial were included in the angiographic predictor analysis whenever their TIMI flow grade or TMPG was available in the core lab database (96.9% of cases).
+A multivariable logistic regression analysis, adjusted on non-angiographic covariates, was performed to investigate whether TIMI flow grade or TMPG was independently associated with all-cause mortality or renal replacement therapy up to one year.
+Pre-PCI TIMI flow grade and TMPG did not impact on mortality.
+When analysed in separate multivariable models, post-PCI TIMI 3 flow and TMPG grade 3 were both significantly associated with reduced risk of 30-day mortality: aOR 0.61 (95% CI: 0.38-0.97, p=0.037) and 0.46 (95% CI: 0.29-0.72, p<0.001), respectively.
+When considered in the same multivariable model, only TMPG was significantly associated with 30-day mortality (aOR 0.38 [0.20-0.71], p=0.002), the 30-day composite of all-cause mortality and renal replacement therapy (aOR 0.34 [0.18-0.66], p=0.001) and mortality at one-year follow-up (aOR 0.46 [0.24-0.88], p=0.02).

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com